nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to the nano-structured components of the delivery platform.

-### Expanded Definition and Usage\nNano-delivery platforms represent a significant advancement in how medications are formulated and administered, particularly for treating complex diseases like cancer, neurological disorders, and genetic diseases.
+### Expanded Definition and Usage:
+Nano-delivery platforms represent a significant advancement in how medications are formulated and administered, particularly for treating complex diseases like cancer, neurological disorders, and genetic diseases.
 These platforms can be engineered to respond to specific physiological conditions, such as pH changes or the presence of certain enzymes, to release their payload precisely when and where it is needed.
 This precision reduces the impact on healthy tissues, minimizes systemic side effects, and enhances the therapeutic impact of the drugs.
 Additionally, nano-delivery platforms are being explored for use in vaccine delivery, protein and peptide therapy, and as diagnostic imaging agents.